A comprehensive resource for safe and responsible laser use

 Lasers emit concentrated beams of light, which can heat up sensitive surfaces (like the eye's retina) and cause damage.
 Camera sensors are, in general, more susceptible to damage than the human eye.

 For large scale shows such as televised concerts, laser show producers work with clients to avoid TV camera locations and video projectors (ILDA Members, see this page for details; login required).
-However, it is not possible for laser show producers to be responsible for all cameras and camcorders which might be used at a show.
+However, it is not possible for laser show producers to be responsible for all cameras, smartphones and camcorders which might be used at a show.

 Tips for audience members with cameras when lasers are in use